Gastric Bypass Surgery Sydney | Specialist Bypass Surgeon (Roux-en-Y & Single Loop)

 Patients follow a structured diet progression and require ongoing nutritional monitoring.

-While Gastric Bypass is a safe and well-established procedure, it is more complex than Gastric Sleeve surgery.
+Gastric bypass is a safe and well-established procedure but is more complex than gastric sleeve surgery.

 • Bleeding